How do successful goal achievers create lasting wins and transformation?

 – requires this think big, work small approach.

-Someone hoping to have a secure retirement by earning a higher salary without knowing where their money goes, cutting out unnecessary expenses, saving any surplus and investing in a 401k or IRA may prove difficult.
+Someone hoping for a secure retirement by earning a higher salary without knowing where their money is going, while carrying lots of credit card debt, and not saving any discretionary income or investing in a 401k will find it difficult if not impossible.

-Or striving to lose 100 pounds by walking for 30 minutes every day, while still eating an unbalanced diet, consuming mostly processed foods, neglecting nutrient deficiencies, and eating excessive meal portions will most likely be ineffective.
+Similarly, someone striving to lose 50 pounds by walking for 30 minutes every day, while still eating an unbalanced diet, consuming mostly processed foods, and eating excessive meal portions will be ineffective.

 T-R-A-N-S-F-O-R-M for Lasting Effects

-Learn to think big and brainstorm ideas or learn to focus on the details just enough to accomplish what your heart desires.
-Achievement and enduring change come when we TRANSFORM.
+You can learn to think big and brainstorm ideas.
+Or learn to focus on the details just enough to accomplish what your heart desires.

 T – Think Big

 It’s when we allow ourselves to dream that dramatic life transformation can occur.